ChrisCummins/phd/README.md

 # Shutterbug

-Shutterbug solves the simple problem that I have a bunch of photos I'd like to burn to DVDs for safe keeping.
-It does two things: splits collections of files into size-limited "chunks", and recovers those chunks back into the original directory trees.
-Naturally this turned into an exploration of knapsack problems, packing, and other NP complete fun.
+Shutterbug splits a large collection of photos into a series of DVD-sized folders for burning to disc, and provides a mechanism to go from these disc backups back to the original directory structure.

 Shutterbug is paranoid about data loss and corruption, and has some coping
 strategies:

-* It maintains a 1-1 mappings so that 1 input file = 1 file on a disk.
+* It maintains a 1-1 mappings so that 1 input file = 1 file on a disc.
+This means if a file becomes corrupted, you lose one image.
+Other approaches which do not respect file boundaries lead to losing multiple images in one go.
-* It shuffles the order of the files on the disks so that if a disk is lost, you end up with lots of tiny gaps in your photo library, not one big one.
+* It randomizes the order of the files on the discs so that if a disc is lost, you end up with lots of tiny gaps in your photo library, not one big one.
-* It validates the contents of files before and after copying to disk so that you have a warning of data corruption.
+* It validates your files after restoring from backup, so you have a warning of data corruption.
+Note this does not **prevent** data loss, only **discovers** it. *The best way to prevent irrecoverable data loss is to make more copies of your data to begin with.*

 ## Usage

-Install using:
+### Requirements

+* Python 3.

+### Installation

 ```
-$ python ./setup.py install
+$ pip3 install shutterbug
 ```

-### Archiving
+### Archiving to disc

-To burn your old photos in `~/Pictures/2016` to 4.7GB DVDs, create the required "chunks":
+To backup your photo library in `~/Pictures/2016` to 4.7GB DVDs, split the folder into "chunks" using shutterbug:

 ```
 $ mkdir ~/chunks && cd ~/chunks
-$ shutterbug ~/Pictures/2016 --size 4700 --gzip
+$ shutterbug ~/Pictures/2016 --gzip
 chunk_001/ae3d47f87af176b74e1ec30599a7b31a.jpg.gz 4.93MB -> 4.90MB
 chunk_001/631600d1e11339794e81d75f104e9f19.jpg.gz 7.40MB -> 7.38MB
 chunk_001/130c52fe396237a59500a61b8101ff55.jpg.gz 6.79MB -> 6.77MB